na-na-hi/renget/archive/Six_Star.md

 PvE is defined as a general category for anything that isn't Arena or CB such as Event SP, Dungeons, Luna Tower, Special Dungeon, etc...

-Last Updated: May 10th (Kokkoro to Ayane have been updated with the latest JP thoughts.
+Last Updated: May 10th (Kokkoro to Kuuka have been updated with the latest JP thoughts.
 If you have a different opinion, reply to the OP in the thread and discuss why.)

 [TOC2]